dotenv-org/dotenv-vault/README.md

 3. On boot `dotenvx run` will read the private key and use it to decrypt and inject your secrets just in time as environment variables

 Here's a [quickstart guide](https://dotenvx.com/docs/quickstart#add-encryption)

-For migrationg to dotenv-vault simply switch step 1 with `npx dotenv-vault@latest pull production`.

 ## Contributing